 "Handicap" means a physical or mental impairment which substantially limits one or more of a person's major life activities.
-This includes wheelchair-users and visually impaired people, and those people limited by emotional problems, mental illness or retardation, alcoholism and difficulties associated with aging.
+This includes mobility impairment, visual impairment, emotional health, mental health, intellectual developmental and alcoholism.
 It does not apply to current illegal use of, or addiction to, drugs.